 In this video Rory replaces the motor on a Flymo Gardenvac 1600.
 The process should be very similar for all models in the Gardenvac range.

-The chassis of the Gardenvac is in two parts, and they are held together by screws which run along the length of the vacuum.
-They are deep-set so you will need a long Phillips screwdriver to remove them.
-And then you can just start unscrewing.
-And once you’ve got the last screw out the chassis should easily just separate, into two bits.
+The chassis of the garden vac is in two parts, and they are held together by screws which run along the length of the vacuum.
+They are deep-set so you will need a long Phillips screwdriver to remove them and then you can just start unscrewing.
+Once you’ve got the last screw out the chassis should easily just separate, into two bits.

-So here we have the old motor and the new motor.
-We need to get the impeller fan and the cutting head from the old motor and put them on the new motor.
-So I’m going to need to unscrew them; they are threaded on.
-To do that I first need to loosen the armature of the motor.
-I can do that by getting a flat-head screwdriver, and making sure that I have hold of both the motor and the impeller fan at the same time.
-And then I can just loosen it like that.
-And now if I put my finger onto the armature to make sure I’m holding it, I can then unscrew just like that.
-And there you go, its come off.
+So here we have the old motor and the new motor, basically we need to get the impeller fan and the cutting head from the old motor and put them on the new motor.
+So I’m going to need to unscrew them, they are threaded on.
+To do that I first need to loosen the armature of the motor, I can do that by getting a flat-head screwdriver, and making sure that I have hold of both the motor and the impeller fan at the same time and then I can just loosen it like that.
+Now if I put my finger onto the armature to make sure I’m holding it, I can then unscrew just like that and there you go, they’ve come off.

-Make sure that you retain the washer from the original motor because the washer doesn’t come with the new one.
-Pop that on.
-Then put the impeller fan on, and now making sure that you are holding down again on the back, on the armature, put the cutting head on, there you go, until it stops.
-And now you can just tighten it up with your screwdriver, making sure you are holding the fan and the motor.
+Make sure that you retain the washer from the original motor because the washer doesn’t come with the new one, pop that on, then put the impeller fan on, and now making sure that you are holding down again on the back, on the armature, put the cutting head on, there you go, until it stops.
+Now you can just tighten it up with your screwdriver, making sure you are holding the fan and the motor.
 There you go, now all I need to do is put the whole thing back together.

 Thanks for watching.